pytorch/torchtune/README.md

 tune --nnodes 1 --nproc_per_node 2 full_finetune --config alpaca_llama2_full_finetune
 ```

 The argument passed to `--nproc_per_node` can be varied depending on how many GPUs you have.
-A full finetune can be memory intensive, so make sure you are running on enough devices.
+A full finetune can be memory-intensive, so make sure you are running on enough devices.
 See [this table](https://github.com/pytorch-labs/torchtune/blob/main/README.md#finetuning-resource-requirements) for resource requirements on common hardware setups.

 Similarly, you can finetune with LoRA on the Alpaca dataset on two devices via